Uganda

 Uganda capitalKampala – The vibrant heart of Uganda.

-1890: Kampala is established as the capital of the Buganda Kingdom.1900: Kampala becomes the administrative capital of the British Protectorate of Uganda.
+1890: Kampala is established as the capital of the Buganda Kingdom.1900: The city becomes the administrative capital of the British Protectorate of Uganda.

 1962: Uganda gains independence, with Kampala as its capital.

-Today: Kampala is a vibrant city known for its hospitality, entrepreneurial spirit, and rich cultural heritage.
+Today: Kampala thrives as a modern city known for its hospitality, entrepreneurship, and rich cultural heritage.

 Founded